luizwhite/ignite-rentalx/README.md

 **RN**
 - should not be able to list rents if the user is not logged in.

+### Password Recovery
+**RF**
+- should be able to a user recover his/her password informing the e-mail.
+- should be able to receive an e-mail with password recovery instructions.

+**RNF**
+- password recovery link expires in 3 hours

+**RN**
+- should be able to save a new password.
+- should not be able to use an expired recovery password e-mail link.

 ## 💻 Local Setup